Payable on Death Accounts

 When calculating coverage for revocable trust accounts, keep in mind that:

-- NCUA insurance is provided to any co-owner that is a member of the credit union.
-If a co-owner is not a member of the credit union, coverage is not provided and only the primary member-owner’s interest of the funds is insured.
+NCUA insurance is provided to any co-owner that is a member of the credit union.
+If a co-owner is not a member of the credit union, coverage is not provided and only the primary member-owner’s interest in the funds is insured.